shesanth/CladeCanvas/README.md

 # 🧬 CladeCanvas

-**CladeCanvas** is a personal project serving as an interactive phylogenetic visualization and exploration tool.
+**CladeCanvas** is an interactive phylogenetic visualization and exploration tool built as a personal project.
 Its end goal is to help users understand the structure of life by combining data from the [OpenTree of Life](https://github.com/OpenTreeOfLife/germinator/wiki/Open-Tree-of-Life-Web-APIs) with metadata from **Wikidata** and **Wikipedia**.

 ---